How To Change ECR Passport To Non-ECR (2023)

 How To Change ECR Passport To Non-ECR

-In this article, we’ll explore the process of converting your ECR passport to Non-ECR passport in India.
+In this article, we’ll explore the process of converting your ECR passport to non-ECR passport in India.
 We’ll cover the eligibility requirements, documents needed, and step-by-step instructions to guide you through the process.

 What are ECR and Non-ECR (ECNR) passports?